Production of Stable Cell Lines to Facilitate the Creation of Therapeutic Recombinant Proteins and Biosimilars

 - Newer single cell printers (need separate whole well imaging) and opto-electronic approaches (expensive to buy and run)

 Using our VIPS system provides far greater benefits and results compared with other seeding and colony selection methods.
-VIPS will generate a resultant plate with high seeding efficiency in around 10 minutes, and due to the gentle nature of the dispensing method many of these wells will go on and successfully grow into colonies.
+VIPS will generate a resultant plate with high seeding efficiency in around 10 minutes, and due to the gentle nature of the dispensing method combined with our InstiGRO supplement, many of these wells will go on and successfully grow into colonies.

 Regardless of the cell dispensing method used, it is essential to show the successful arrival of the single cell in the well.